AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 Because specifying all the visible coordinates to be within -1.0 and 1.0 isn't really intuitive, we specify our own coordinate set to work in and convert those back to NDC as OpenGL expects them.

 To transform vertex coordinates from view to clip space we define a so called **projection matrix** that specifies a range of coordinates e.g. -1000 and 1000 in each dimension.
 The projection matrix then converts coordinates within this specified range to normalized device coordinates (-1.0, 1.0) (not directly, a step called Perspective Division sits in between).
 All coordinates outside this range will not be mapped between -1.0 and 1.0 and therefore will be clipped.
-With this range we specified in the projection matrix, a coordinate of (1250, 500, 750) would not be visible, since the x coordinate is out of range and thus gets converted to a coordinate higher than 1.0 in NDC and is therefore clippe
+With this range we specified in the projection matrix, a coordinate of (1250, 500, 750) would not be visible, since the x coordinate is out of range and thus gets converted to a coordinate higher than 1.0 in NDC and is therefore clipped.

+Note that if only a part of primitive e.g. a triangle is outside the clipping volume OpenGL will reconstruct the triangle as one or more triangles to fit inside the clipping range.

+This viewing box a projection matrix creates